fahd-ops2/sample-unit-tests/README.md

-# Spring Boot CRUD Application
+x# Spring Boot CRUD Application with Comprehensive Testing

-This project demonstrates how to create a CRUD (Create, Read, Update, Delete) application using Spring Boot, MySQL, and Spring Data JPA with a `Person` entity.
+This project demonstrates the implementation of a CRUD (Create, Read, Update, Delete) application using Spring Boot, MySQL, and Spring Data JPA with a `Person` entity.
+It emphasizes a comprehensive testing strategy, utilizing `@DataJpaTest` for repository testing and Mockito for service and controller testing.

 ## Table of Contents